guansss/webpack-monkey/README.md

 Now `helper.js` will be reloaded when `index.js` is updated, so we can place the cleanup code immediately after the side effect code, which is very intuitive and easy to maintain.

 The `if (module.hot)` block will also be removed when building for release, so no more unused code.

+## Comparison with vite-plugin-monkey

+[vite-plugin-monkey](https://github.com/lisonge/vite-plugin-monkey) is another great plugin for developing userscripts but with Vite.
+This plugin and webpack-monkey basically share the same goal - to develop userscripts with bundling and HMR support, but they have different approaches.

+### Vite vs. webpack

+Vite is a next-generation build tool and is faster than webpack.
+However, Vite has a limitation that it only emits ES modules in development mode, meaning that they must be loaded with `<script type="module">`, which will be blocked by the page's CSP if it has one.
+A notable example of CSP-enabled sites is `github.com`.

+There is a workaround though - you can disable CSP with a browser extension.
+But it's a risky move because CSP is a security feature and is there for a reason, also you may forget to re-enable it after development.
+More importantly, if you are maintaining an open-source userscript, your contributors will be required to disable CSP as well, which is not a good experience.

+Webpack, on the other hand, emits CommonJS modules in development mode, which are capable to be evaluated in userscript scope and will never be affected by CSP.

+### Plugin differences

+vite-plugin-monkey is quite a mature project and has been well tested by the community.
+It has some features that webpack-monkey doesn't have yet, such as:

+- Loading external assets (@resource)
+- Greasemonkey support (GM.\*)
+- Generating `*.meta.js` for lightweight update checking when self-hosting userscripts, e.g. GitHub Pages

+webpack-monkey is still in early development but has some exclusive features:

+- CSP bypassing
+- Developing multiple userscripts by installing a single dev script
+- Reloading userscripts instead of the page when performing HMR with side effects

+### Is webpack-monkey a plagiarism?

+I have to put this here because I guess this kind of thought can easily come to one's mind.

+The answer is no. They have many similar concepts and features, but these are some features that a decent userscript development tool _should_ have.
+It's like all planets are round.

+In fact, a bit earlier than vite-plugin-monkey, I once spent a lot of time using Vite to set up a development environment for my own [userscripts](https://github.com/guansss/userscripts), which was somewhat inspired by [rollup-userscript-template](https://github.com/cvzi/rollup-userscript-template).
+It worked well until I found the CSP issue when developing a userscript for GitHub, and I was very frustrated because there's no choice but to disable CSP.
+So I migrated the framework to webpack and eventually decided to extract the code as a plugin.

+Okay but, is the name a plagiarism?
+I don't think so.
+I was thinking about _webpack-userscript_, but apparently it's already taken by another plugin (with quite different features so I'm not writing a comparison here).
+Then I came up with _webpack-monkey_, and then searched for name conflicts and discovered vite-plugin-monkey.
+I was a bit surprised but I think it's just a coincidence and decided to keep the name as it sounds good.
+I don't like monkeys though.
+I like cats.